Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 5. All system or related work performed (including OS upgrade, patching update, etc.) shall be properly recorded in detail in the Daily Log book.
 6. Each change to office automation systems and network infrastructure must be made in the following way:

     1. change may be proposed by the System Administrator (SA)
     2. change must be authorized by the Tech Leader (TL); who must assess its justification for business and potential negative security impacts
     3. changes must be implemented by the SA
-4. TLis responsible for checking that the change has been implemented in accordance with the requirement
+    4. TL is responsible for checking that the change has been implemented in accordance with the requirement
-5. SAis responsible for testing and verifying the system&#39;s stability – the system must not be put into production before thorough testing has been conducted
+    5. SA is responsible for testing and verifying the system&#39;s stability – the system must not be put into production before thorough testing has been conducted
     6. implementation of changes must be reported to the TL

-1. Each change to facilities management and data centre operation systems and infrastructure must be made in the following way:
+7. Each change to facilities management and data centre operation systems and infrastructure must be made in the following way:

     1. change may be proposed by the System Administrator (SA)
     2. change must be authorized by the Tech Leader (TL); who must assess its justification for business and potential negative security impacts
     3. changes must be implemented by the SA
-4. TLis responsible for checking that the change has been implemented in accordance with the requirement
+    4. TL is responsible for checking that the change has been implemented in accordance with the requirement
-5. SAis responsible for testing and verifying the system&#39;s stability – the system must not be put into production before thorough testing has been conducted
+    5. SA is responsible for testing and verifying the system&#39;s stability – the system must not be put into production before thorough testing has been conducted
     6. implementation of changes must be reported to the TL

-1.
 ## Installation of Software on Operational System

 1. Any new or upgrade software shall be approved by the CEO, or anyone appointed by the CEO, before the tests and installations may be attempted.